stratapp/stratapp-website/privacy.md

 #stratapp may process your Personal Data because:

-- --We need to perform a contract with you
+- We need to perform a contract with you
-- --You have given us permission to do so
+- You have given us permission to do so
-- --The processing is in our legitimate interests and it is not overridden by your rights
+- The processing is in our legitimate interests and it is not overridden by your rights
-- --For payment processing purposes
+- For payment processing purposes
-- --To comply with the law
+- To comply with the law

 **Retention of Data**